apify/actor-whitepaper/pages/DATASET_SCHEMA.md

 # Dataset Schema File

+TODO (@mtrunkat): Mara will finish the specs in this file to be accurate, Jan will polish the text then

 Actor results can be saved to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset), which can be assigned a schema that ensures only objects with certain properties and types